Note: EPA no longer updates this information, but it may be useful as a reference or resource.

 - Verification report and statement

 ETV centers set priorities for verification activities with the help of stakeholder input.
-In general, stakeholders have applied three criteria in setting priorities among technology categories:
+In general, stakeholders applied three criteria in setting priorities among technology categories:

 - Existence of an important environmental problem to be addressed